Binxly/binxbytes/README.md

 ## Notes

-- `algnhsa` is used to run Go's standard standard `net/http` handler on Lambda.
+- `algnhsa` is used to run Go's standard `net/http` handler on Lambda.

-- Static files and blog posts are bundled with the binary, but need to change this so that posts and static files are hosted in a S3 bucket.
+- Static files and blog posts are bundled with the binary, but might change this so static files are hosted on S3.

-- Deployment uses the AWS CLI, will need changes for SAM or CloudFormation.
+- Deployment uses the AWS CLI, removed the use of SAM or CloudFormation.